-In the wake of the Battle of Sekigahara (1600) many samurai became rōnin.
-In the following years of peace, there was less need to maintain expensive standing armies, thus many surviving rōnin turned to farming or became townspeople.
+In the wake of the Battle of Sekigahara (1600), many samurais became rōnin.
+In the following years of peace, there was less need to maintain expensive standing armies.
+Thus many surviving rōnin turned to farm or became townspeople.
 Others, such as Yamada Nagamasa, sought adventure overseas as mercenaries.
 Still, the majority lived in poverty as rōnin.
 Under the third Tokugawa shogun Iemitsu, their number approached half a million.

 Initially, the shogunate viewed them as dangerous, and banished them from the cities or restricted the quarters where they could live.
 They also prohibited serving new masters.
 As rōnin found themselves with fewer and fewer options, they joined in the Keian Uprising (慶安事件, Keian jiken) a coup d’etat of exasperated rōnin against the Tokugawa shogunate in 1651.